ZaneBartlett1/nvim/README.md

 1. Install [neovim](https://github.com/neovim/neovim/releases) if you haven't already.
 I reccommend the appimage, makes updating really easy.
 2. Clone repo into ```~/.config```
 3. Get a Patch Font from NerdFonts set up, this is for the barbar pluggin as it uses icons in it's tabs.
+    * Use [buftabline](https://github.com/ap/vim-buftabline) if you don't want to set up NerdFonts.
+I actually prefer this just a bit more because it's so much more streamlined, but is much more basic.
+The reason I go with barbar is because it's written 100% in Lua.
+Once you set up NerdFonts though, barbar does look very nice.
     * Likely you'll want to watch the video below this but, the gist -
       * A patch font is basically a wide varity of glyphs all set to a certain font.
 If you're not picky download "Hack Nerd Font" [here](https://www.nerdfonts.com/font-downloads).
 It's a popular and what I used.
 NOTE: There is a way to install a smaller file [here](https://github.com/ryanoasis/nerd-fonts#patched-fonts), but I could NOT get this to work following the instructions.
 If you'd like the file to be smaller and more specific, try that.
       * Unzip the file and move it to a spot your system can see it.
 For Ubuntu, you can make a directory called "fonts" under ```~/.local/share```, so ```mkdir ~/.local/share/fonts```, and put the unziped folder there.
       * Set your terminal to use the custom font.
 For the GNOME terminal I found it under prefrences/profiles/text.
 Select "custom font" and choose whatever patch font you downloaded.
     * [This video was what I used](https://www.youtube.com/watch?v=435-amtVYJ8)
-    * Use [beftabline](https://github.com/ap/vim-buftabline) if you don't want to set up NerdFonts
 4. Get Packer (plug manager) installed
     * Run ```git clone --depth 1 https://github.com/wbthomason/packer.nvim ~/.config/nvim/site/pack/packer/start/packer.nvim```.
 NOTE: This is not where packer would tell you to install.
 This is installing it under you're ```~/.configure/nvim```.
 This works because it's still in your PATH for nvim.
 You can read more [here](https://mattermost.com/blog/turning-neovim-into-a-full-fledged-code-editor-with-lua/) (ctrl+f and find the command on this page) about why you might want to do that, just a preference thing that keeps it "cleaner" basically.
 Refer to full guide for instructions from Packer for installing in their default location.
     * [Full guide](https://github.com/wbthomason/packer.nvim)